xtuml/bridgepoint/doc-bridgepoint/notes/11450_Convert_GPS_Watch_int.md

 5.3 Create a new deployment called GPS_Watch within a new package called GPS_Watch.
 5.4 Import terminators from component.
 5.4.1 Note: a couple bugs were found at this point.
 See comments 8 and 9 on issue #10525 [[2.2]](#2.2).
-5.5 Copy the messages in Example Application - GPS Watch (MASL) under Quick Start to the respective messages in the new deployment.
+5.5 Copy the action language from the messages in Example Application - GPS Watch (MASL) under Quick Start to the respective messages in the new deployment.
 5.6 Export to MASL and run configurations.
 5.7 Package the MASL version of the models.
 5.8 Copy the file into the BridgePoint repository and commit.